rehon2006/spv/README.md

      ./spv
 ```

-Copy and paste text 文字複製以及貼上
+Copy and paste text
 -----------

 ### Ubuntu

-After selecting text, users can paste with middle mouse button or use Ctrl+c to copy selected text and paste with Ctrl+v.
+After selecting text, users can paste it with middle mouse button or use Ctrl+c to copy selected text and paste it with Ctrl+v.

-在文字選取完後,利用滑鼠中鍵貼上文字, 或是利用Ctrl+c複製文字並以Ctrl+v貼上文字.

 ### Windows

 Use right mouse button or Ctrl+v to paste after selecting text.

-在文字選取完後,使用滑鼠右鍵或是Ctrl+v貼上文字.

 ### Mac

 Use right mouse button or Command+v to paste after selecting text.

-在文字選取完後,使用滑鼠右鍵或是Command+v貼上文字.

-Key Bindings 鍵盤熱鍵
+Key Bindings
 --------------------

 Key  |   Action
 -----|---------
-Ctrl+q | Quit 結束程式
+Ctrl+q | Quit
-Ctrl+s | Save note 儲存筆記
+Ctrl+s | Save note file
-Ctrl+n | Add a comment 新增註解
+Ctrl+n | Add a comment
-Ctrl+f | Text search 文字搜尋
+Ctrl+f | Text search
-/ | Search forward 向下搜尋
+/ | Search forward
-? | Search backword 向上搜尋
+? | Search backward
-n | Repeat last search 重複上次搜尋
+n | Repeat last search
-N | Repeat last search, but in opposite direction of original search 重複上次搜尋, 但是以相反方向搜尋
+N | Repeat last search, but in opposite direction of original search
-Ctrl+ | Zoom in 1x 放大一倍
+Ctrl+ | Zoom in 1x
-Ctrl- | Zoom out 1x 縮小一倍
+Ctrl- | Zoom out 1x
-Ctrl+w | Zoom to width 依視窗寬度縮放
+Ctrl+w | Zoom to width
-Ctrl+h | Zoom to height 依視窗高度縮放
+Ctrl+h | Zoom to height
-Ctrl+z | Switch mode (text selection mode [S], text highlight mode [H] and erase text highlight mode [E]) 模式切換(文字選取模式[S], 文字標記模式[H]以及移除文字標記模式[E] )
+Ctrl+z | Switch mode (text selection mode [S], text highlight mode [H] and erase text highlight mode [E])
-Ctrl+d | Enter/Leave dual-page mode 進入或離開雙頁模式
+Ctrl+d | Enter/Leave dual-page mode
-F11 | Enter/Leave full-screen mode 進入或離開全螢幕模式
+F11 | Enter/Leave full-screen mode (Only for Linux and Windows)
-Shift+c | Change highlight color 改變文字標記顏色
+Shift+c | Change color of highlight regions
-Shift+b | Change background color 改變背景顏色
+Shift+b | Change background color of all pages
-Ctrl+c | Copy selected text 複製選取文字
+Ctrl+c | Copy selected text
-Ctrl+v | Show/Hide toolbar 顯示/隱藏工具列
+Ctrl+v | Show/Hide toolbar
-Ctrl+x | Invert colors 反相顏色
+Ctrl+x | Invert background color of all pages
-Ctrl+mouse Scroll up | Zoom in 1x 放大一倍
+Ctrl + Mouse Scroll Up | Zoom in 1x
-Ctrl+mouse Scroll down | Zoom out 1x 縮小一倍
+Ctrl + Mouse Scroll Down | Zoom out 1x
-number+P | Go to page [number] (e.g. 11P, go to page 11) 前往指定頁數的頁面(如11P就是前往第11頁)
+number+P | Go to page [number] (e.g. 11P, go to page 11)
-Right-arrow key | Go to next page 前往下一頁
+Right-arrow key | Go to next page
-Left-arrow key | Go to previous page 前往上一頁
+Left-arrow key | Go to previous page
-ESC | Terminate text search, go to text selection mode or leave full-screen mode 結束文字搜尋或是切換至文字選取模式或是離開全螢幕模式
+ESC | Terminate text search, go to text selection mode or leave full-screen mode

-Touchpad Gesture 觸控板手勢
+Touchpad Gesture
 --------------

-### Swipe 滑動
+### Swipe

 Swipe left or right with two fingers to go to previous or next page (Note: horizontal scrolling support is necessary).

-用兩指左右滑動以前往上一頁或是下一頁. 觸控板必須支援水平滾動.

-### Pinch Zoom 放大或縮小
+### Pinch Zoom

-To zoom in or out, spread or pinch two fingers.
+To zoom in or out page, spread or pinch two fingers.
 This feature is only available in Windows and touchpad with multi-touch support is necessary.

-展開或是捏合兩指就可以放大或縮小頁面. 此功能目前只適用於Windows並且觸控板必須支援多點觸控.

-Note & Comment 筆記與註解
+Note file & Comment
 ------------

-The note file is saved as [PDF filename].note (e.g., test.pdf.note).

-note檔案會被存為[PDF檔名].note (例如 test.pdf.note).

-Press the left mouse button on comment to drag and drop it if you want to move it.

-如果你想移動註解, 利用滑鼠左鍵進行註解拖放.
+A note file will be created after closing SPV or pressing Ctrl+s.
+The note file contains not only information about comments and highlight regions, but also information like last visited page, setting of inverting color and dual-page mode, comment property for this PDF file, and so on.

-Click the right mouse button on a comment if you want to edit or delete it.
-A dialog will show up and you can edit or delete it.
+If you want to manipulate a comment, just click the right mouse button on a comment.
+A dialog will show up and you can edit the content of this comment, delete it or change the property which includes font, font color and background color.

-如果你想編輯或移除註解, 在註解上按滑鼠右鍵. 接著會有一個視窗出現, 便可以編輯或移除註解.

-You can also save the content of all comments as [PDF filename].comment (e.g., test.pdf.comment).

-使用者可以將所有註解資訊存到[PDF檔名].comment (例如 test.pdf.comment).
+SPV also allows user to save comments as a comment file, which is a plain text file containing only string part of all comments.

-Change Background Color 改變背景顏色
+Changing Background Color For All Pages
 ------------

-Users can select background color and the default color is #C7EDCC.

-使用者可以選擇背景顏色, 預設的顏色是#C7EDCC.
+There are three ways to change background color for all pages: invert background color, use default color #C7EDCC or select a new one.